SiMinus/todo-ts/README.md

 Compiled successfully!

 You can now view todo-app in the browser.
 ### All set!
-Now you can go and creat your first todo!
+Now you can go and create your first todo!
 ## API Instruction
 ### GET http://localhost:3200/tasks
 - Description: Retrieves a list of all tasks.